 The medical necessity for concurrent care is established on the basis of the patient's condition, as demonstrated by the reported diagnosis and other documentation.
-The necessity of each physician's particular skills is determined by considering the respective specialties and the diagnosis for which the services were provided.
+The necessity of each doctor's particular skill is determined by considering the respective specialties and the diagnosis for which the services were provided.

-In the event Highmark Blue Shield requires additional information to establish medical necessity, we may review hospital records.
+In the event Blue Shield requires additional information to establish medical necessity, we may review hospital records.
 These records should: